Godard family disappearance: Disappearance of the Godard family

 On 30 August 1999, Yves Godard, a 44-year-old doctor and acupuncturist, saw his patients for the last time at his practice in Caen, Calvados, Lower Normandy, France.
 The following day, Godard cancelled his consultations, put his affairs in order at his practice and took his children fishing in ponds in Planquery, sixteen kilometres (ten miles) west of Juvigny.
-On 1 September, he drove a Jeanneau Sun Odyssey 30 sailing boat, the Nick, from Pontoon E at the port of Saint-Malo.
+On 1 September, he sailed a Jeanneau Sun Odyssey 30 boat, the Nick, from Pontoon E at the port of Saint-Malo.
 Godard's children were also on board: Camille (6) and Marius (4).
 His wife, Marie-France, was not on the boat with them.
 Godard told the owner of Nick that he wanted to go on a cruise as far as Perros-Guirec, returning on 5 September.
 He bought cleaning products and floor cloths in Saint-Malo before setting sail, and left them in his Volkswagen Camper van, which he had parked at the port.

 On 2 September, French customs officers inspected Nick between Cap d'Erquy and Cap Fréhel.
 It was a routine inspection, and the officers noticed one of the children sleeping inside the boat.
 Nick proceeded on its voyage without using the motor once the wind picked up.
 One of the customs officers was intrigued by Godard's behaviour and checked his story with the boat owner in Saint-Malo.